amgrubb/amgrubb.github.io/_pages/about.md

   - /about.html
 ---

-**SURF 2022** [I'm hiring SURF students this summer.
+__**SURF 2022**__ [I'm hiring SURF students this summer.
 Please apply and rank my lab highly.](https://smithcollege.qualtrics.com/jfe/form/SV_0weEdxIWxMU9iCy) _Note: The last page of the application, asks for a title and brief description of the project.
 This field is not used in computer science.
 Please enter a short description from any of [my labs project](https://amgrubb.github.io/projects/)._

 ### Intro

-I joined [Smith College](www.smith.edu) as an Assistant Professor in the Department of [Computer Science](http://cs.smith.edu/) in 2019.
+I am an Assistant Professor in the Department of [Computer Science](http://cs.smith.edu/) at [Smith College](www.smith.edu).
 I completed my Doctorate and Masters at the University of Toronto in Computer Science, and my Bacholors at the University of Waterloo in Software Engineering.